devashishdxt/notebook/src/avalanche_consensus.md

 1. Snowball
 1. Avalanche

-### Slush: Introducing Metastability
+### Slush: Introducing Meta-stability

-- A node starts out with an uncoloured state.
+- A node starts out with an uncolored state.
-- Upon receiving a transaction, an uncoloured node updates its own colour to the one carried in the transaction and initiates a query.
+- Upon receiving a transaction, an uncolored node updates its own colour to the one carried in the transaction and initiates a query.
-- To perform a query, a node picks a small, constant sized \\( (k)\\) sanple of the network uniformly at random, and sends a query message.
+- To perform a query, a node picks a small, constant sized \\( (k)\\) sample of the network uniformly at random, and sends a query message.
-- Upon receiving a query, an uncoloured node adopts the colour in the query, responds with that colour, and initiates its own query, whereas a coloured node simply responds with its current colour.
+- Upon receiving a query, an uncolored node adopts the colour in the query, responds with that colour, and initiates its own query, whereas a coloured node simply responds with its current colour.
 - Once the querying node collects \\( k\\) responses, it checks if a fraction \\( \geq \alpha k\\) are for the same colour, where \\( \alpha \gt 0.5\\) is a protocol parameter.